fluorescent/coding-challenge/README.md

 ## Requirements

-* Recreate the design in the comps with all assets provided (fonts will be sent with the link to these intrsuctions)
+* Recreate the design in the comps with all assets provided (fonts will be sent with the link to these intsructions)
 * The following interactions should be added:
   * Clicking a thumbnail will update the main product image and the active thumbnail state
   * Clicking on variant selectors (Swatches) should update the associated labels and the product image / active thumbnail